 John Huston directing "The Night of the Iguana"

-Mismaloya itself is both a small village (the name is derived from a Nahuatl word Michmaloyan that means "place where you can catch fish with your hands") and a small sandy beach on a beautiful jungle-fringed cove, 9 miles south of Puerto Vallarta located at the point where Mismaloya river runs into the Pacific Ocean.
+Mismaloya itself is both a small village (the name is derived from a Nahuatl word Michmaloyan that means "place where you can catch fish with your hands") and a small sandy beach on a beautiful jungle-fringed cove, 9 miles south of Puerto Vallarta (20 minutes by bus) located at the point where the Mismaloya river runs into the Pacific Ocean.